sunnydigital/sunnydigital.github.io/content/projects/iegsil-07-04-2023/iegsil.md

 ## Parts list

-This is an attempted exhaustive list of parts used in the build
+This is an exhaustive list of parts used in this build:

 | Type | Item | Link |
 | :---- | :----: | ----: |